xiaoxiaoflood/firefox-scripts/README.md

   Locks Firefox with password.
 This will prompt the password on browser startup or anytime when you lock it with Ctrl+Alt+Shift+W.

   You need to set a master password in <i>Firefox Options > Privacy & Security > [×] Use a Primary Password</i>.

+  If you're a Linux KDE Plasma user like me, you might want to install my other script **Notification XUL Fix Position**.

   [Download link](https://raw.githubusercontent.com/xiaoxiaoflood/firefox-scripts/master/chrome/masterPasswordPlus.uc.js).